nickjer/singularity-rstudio/README.md

 To use the singularity image on the UMCG HPC gearshift cluster, a bit of setup is required.
 This is described in step 1.
 After setting up, only step 2 and 3 need to be repeated for using the image.

+STEP 1

-1. Choose a location to put all of your files.
+Choose a location to put all of your files.
 The home folder on the Gearshift cluster is too small, so preferably set up a directory in one of the group folders you are a member of.
 For example if you are a member of the 'weersma' group, you can set up a directory in */groups/umcg-weersma/tmp01/user/${USER}/*

 if there are already singularity folders in your home folder, we need to move them. check if there are the *.singularity* and *singularity* folders in your home directory by using:
 ```sh